labidut/labidut/README.md

 - ⚡ Fun fact: im the fun thing! heh.

 - i got lazy making this
+- also im really really super duper mega nice so pleasepleaseplease be friends with me
+- my discords "labidut" btw
 <!---
 labidut/labidut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.